Can I remove my pool fence?

-Municipalities started pushing for barriers between the house and the pool in the early 80s.
-If yours was built with a mandate to have a fence and you pull your fence down, you are now not only out of code, you’re in a liable situation.
+Municipalities started pushing for barriers between the house and the basin in the early 80s.
+If yours was built with a mandate to have a fence and you pull yours down, you are now not only out of code, you’re in a liability situation.

 ==== A video by Jeff O’Neill, Affordable Fence & Gates (https://affordablefenceandgates.com).
 You can reach us for technical questions and pricing at (520)-884-5838.